Why The Basilica School?

-Here at St. Mary School, we have a steadfast commitment to fostering the spiritual and academic growth of each child.
+Here at The Basilica School of St. Mary, we have a steadfast commitment to fostering the spiritual and academic growth of each child.
 We strive to prepare the whole child for a life of faith and lifelong learning.

 - At A Glance